 Dates For Babies: When To Introduce And Recipes To Try

 Dates are delicious and are a good source of vitamins and minerals.
-However, as a new parent, you may be doubtful about the safety and utility of dates for babies.
-About 30 varieties are available mostly in three forms—fresh, semi-dry, and dry.
-Ripe dates are packed with simple sugars such as dextrose and fructoseiXTwo different types of sugar similar in structure to glucose. , instant energy boosters.
+However, as a new parent, you may be doubtful about the safety of dates for babies.
+You will find up to 30 varieties of date, and these are primarily available in three forms—fresh, semi-dry, and dry.
+Ripe dates are packed with simple sugars such as dextrose and fructoseiTwo different types of sugar similar in structure to glucose. , instant energy boosters.
 Continue reading this post to know whether you can feed dates to your baby, the nutrients present, their health benefits, and ways to include dates in your baby’s diet.

 In This Article